amiramonte/13-orm-ecommerce-back-end/README.md

 ## Installation

-- Copy the repository from Github
-- Navigate to the folder you would like to store this repo in on your local machine
+1. Clone the repository from Github down to your local machine
-- git clone the repo into your preferred folder
-- open the repo in your preferred source code editor
+2. Open the repository in your preferred source code editor
-- In your terminal or command line interface, type `npm i`
+3. Navigate to your command line interface and enter `npm i` to install all dependencies
-- Once the appropriate packages have downloaded, initialize the program by navigating to your terminal and typing in `node server.js` or `npm start`
+4. Set up a .env file with login credentials for MySQL on your local machine
+5. Access MySQL on your local machine through your command line interface by inputting `mysql -u root -p` and input your MySQL password
+6. Once in MySQL, input `source db/schema.sql` to set up the database on your local machine
+7. Type `quit` to exit MySQL
+8. Input `npm run seed` into your command line interface to seed your database
+9. Input `npm start` into your command line interface to start program
-- Once you receive a response that the server is operational in your terminal or command line interface, you can navigate to http://localhost:3001/ on your browser to use the code locally
+10. Once you receive a response that the server is operational in your command line interface, you can navigate to `http://localhost:3001/` on your preferred web browser
-- Use the following URLs to view the seeded data:
+11. Use the following URLs to view the seeded data:
   - `http://localhost:3001/api/categories`
   - `http://localhost:3001/api/products`
   - `http://localhost:3001/api/tags`